 Over the years, we have welcomed thousands of families, couples and groups visiting our farm from the Kingston area as well as Toronto, Ottawa and Montreal.

 We work hard to provide a well-maintained orchard, quality fruit and a hands-on apple-picking experience that provides fun and learning for all.

-Our Pick-Your-Own starts Labour Day weekend and runs until about Thanksgiving (while there are still enough apples on the trees!)
+Our Pick-Your-Own starts early September and runs until about middle of October (while there are still enough apples on the trees!)